This fried dessert of gluten free churros is totally delicious and served with a rich caramel rum dipping sauce.

 Instructions

-1. Put the milk, butter and salt in a medium saucepan and slowly bring to the boil to melt the butter.
-Turn the heat to low and tip in the flour (or flour mix) and cinnamon, beating vigorously with a wooden spoon until a thick dough forms and pulls away from the sides of the saucepan (this will happen quickly).
+- Put the milk, butter, and salt in a medium saucepan and slowly bring to a boil to melt the butter.
+Turn the heat to low and add the flour (or flour mix) and cinnamon, beating vigorously with a wooden spoon until a thick dough forms and pulls away from the sides of the saucepan.

-3. Add the eggs one at a time, beating thoroughly between each addition.
-The dough should be thick, shiny and smooth.
-(It may be necessary to add more egg yolk, or a dash of milk if the dough is too thick – the batter should fall very slowly from a spatula when lifted).
+- Add the eggs one at a time, beating thoroughly between each addition.
+The dough should be thick, shiny, and smooth.
+Adjust with more egg yolk or a dash of milk if needed; the batter should fall very slowly from a spatula when lifted.

-2. Use a deep-fryer, or heat 3cm of vegetable oil in a deep medium-sized frypan or saucepan to 190°C (375°F) or until a cube of bread dropped into the oil turns golden in 30 seconds.
+- Heat 3cm of vegetable oil in a deep medium-sized frying pan or saucepan to 190°C (375°F) or until a cube of bread dropped into the oil turns golden in 30 seconds.

-3. Pipe lengths of dough directly into the oil (use scissors to cut each length – it helps to have someone else cut while you pipe!) but don’t overcrowd the saucepan as the churros need room to puff up during cooking.
+- Pipe lengths of dough directly into the oil (use scissors to cut each length), but don’t overcrowd the pan as the churros need room to puff up during cooking.

 Notes